 B. Walk wisely (15b)

-Transition – The Bible reveals that there are certain characteristics which are true of people who walk wisely.
+Transition – The Bible reveals that certain characteristics are true of people who walk wisely.

-- First, they are humble because wisdom begins with humility.
+1. First, wise people are humble people because wisdom begins with humility.

 APPL – Why is a wise person humble?

-- Because a wise person knows that God exists, and that God alone is God.
+• Because a wise person knows that the God of the Bible exists and that He alone is God.

 Psalm 14:1, The fool has said in his heart, “There is no God.”

-- A wise person honors God by giving God the highest place in their lives.
+• A wise person honors God by giving God the highest place in their life.

-- This means a wise person recognizes and submits to God’s authority.
+• This means a wise person recognizes, welcomes, and submits to God’s authority.

-- What is God’s response to those who humble themselves and submit to His authority?
+• What is God’s response to those who humble themselves, welcome, and submit to His authority?

-- He graciously gives them grace over and over again.
+• He graciously gives them grace upon grace, over and over again.